ErikOostveen/EuroHiker/README.md

 Notice that the two Yellow MIDI IN/OUT LEDs blink for a second and then switch off.
 The Power LED switches ON and on a newly built module, the CV OUT LED switches ON also.
 We will go through all ports, buttons and rotary encoder next including CV OUT.

 # Diving into the EuroHiker module
-We hve come a long way!
+We have come a long way building the module!
 Now, lets make sure that all is working as it should.